harman99deep/intellimate/README.md

 # Data Monitoring Tool

-A Flask-based web application for monitoring data quality and detecting data drift, volume anomalies, and schema changes by comparing a new dataset against a historic baseline in a PostgreSQL database.
+A Flask-based web application for monitoring data quality and detecting data drift, volume anomalies, and schema changes by comparing a new dataset against a historic baseline in a Supabase PostgreSQL database.

 ## Features